castlecms/castle.cms/docs/controlpanel.rst

 Status-ControlPanel:
 ---------------------
-The status control panel will check subprocesses that Castle-CMS needs.
-This control panel checks that docsplit is installed, that Celery is working properly, and that Redis is connected.
+The status control panel will check subprocesses that CastleCMS needs and give the user the status of the process.

+-checks if the user has Docsplit installed

+-checks if CastleCMS is able to connect to a Celery worker

+-checks if CastleCMS is connected to Redis

+-checks if CastleCMS is using Elasticsearch